 What is even more amazing is that for years SAP sold this ineffective data model change under the marketing construct of data simplification, as we cover in the article Does HANA Have a Simplified Data Model?

-That is SAP has presented their neophyte data model which overly relies on columnar tables, and which has had to have row-oriented tables added to its initial design.
+That is, SAP has presented its neophyte data model, which overly relies on columnar tables, and which has had to have row-oriented tables added to its initial design.